 TotalEnergies SE Sponsored ADR (TTE) Gains But Lags Market: What You Should Know

-Any recent changes to analyst estimates for TotalEnergies SE Sponsored ADR should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for TotalEnergies SE Sponsored ADR.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 10.1% higher.
-TotalEnergies SE Sponsored ADR currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 9.01% higher.
+TotalEnergies SE Sponsored ADR currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, TotalEnergies SE Sponsored ADR currently has a Forward P/E ratio of 5.74.
-Its industry sports an average Forward P/E of 16.27, so we one might conclude that TotalEnergies SE Sponsored ADR is trading at a discount comparatively.
+Digging into valuation, TotalEnergies SE Sponsored ADR currently has a Forward P/E ratio of 5.85.
+For comparison, its industry has an average Forward P/E of 17.61, which means TotalEnergies SE Sponsored ADR is trading at a discount to the group.

-Meanwhile, TTE's PEG ratio is currently 0.87.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Alternative Energy - Other was holding an average PEG ratio of 2.18 at yesterday's closing price.
+Investors should also note that TTE has a PEG ratio of 0.89 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Alternative Energy - Other industry currently had an average PEG ratio of 1.72 as of yesterday's close.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.